lex-node/governance/constitution/constitution.md

 * Stakeholder rights at any given moment, as defined by the values of On-Chain parameters, may justifiably be sacrificed in the furtherance of the Principles, because it is intended that the Principles, if achieved, will ensure maximum utility to maximum stakeholders.
 * The Principles should be designed, in all future iterations of this Constitution, to optimally achieve the mission of the Pocket Technologies and Pocket Network stated under "Mission Statement" above.

-# Binding Articles
+# Articles

 ## 1. Interpretation

 1.1.
 This Constitution does not take precedence over the Pocket Protocol.
-If there is any conflict or inconsistency between this Constitution and the Pocket Protocol, the Pocket Protocol shall prevail, except if such conflict or inconsistency arises as a result of a Material Adverse Exception Event.
+If there is any conflict or inconsistency between this Constitution and the Pocket Protocol with respect to any matter, the Pocket Protocol shall prevail, govern and control such matter, except if such conflict or inconsistency arises as a result of a Material Adverse Exception Event.
 Material Adverse Exception Event (MAEE) means:
   * the DAO having become inoperable, inaccessible or unusable, including as the result of any code library or repository incorporated by reference into the DAO or any other smart contract or oracle program on which the DAO depends for any of the Legislature, Judiciary, or Executive functions, having become inoperable, inaccessible or unusable or having itself suffered a MAEE, mutatis mutandis;
   * a material and adverse effect on the use, functionality or performance of the DAO as the result of any bug, defect or error in the DAO or the triggering, use or exploitation (whether intentional or unintentional) thereof (it being understood that for purposes of this clause, a bug, defect or error will be deemed material only if it results in the unauthorized use of accounts within the Legislature, Judiciary, or Executive functions (which therefore have power over Governance Transactions), or the unauthorized alteration of the permissions/powers (e.g. voting weights) of the aforementioned accounts);
   * any unauthorized use of an administrative function or privilege of the DAO, including: (A) any use of any administrative credential, key, password, account or address by a Person who has misappropriated or gained unauthorized access to such administrative credential, key, password, account or address or (B) any unauthorized use of an administrative function or privilege by the permission holder or representative of the permission holder (including Foundation Directors and their proxies);